JJ-1401/Book-recommendation-system-project/README.md

 # Book Recommendation System

 ## Introduction / Problem Statement
 Readers are often overwhelmed by the sheer volume of available books and struggle to find titles that match their tastes.
-This project implements a **Content-Based Book Recommendation System** that analyzes book metadata (title, author, publisher, etc.) and user ratings to suggest new books tailored to individual preferences.
+This project implements a **Popularity-Based along with Content-Based Book Recommendation System** that analyzes book metadata (title, author, publisher, etc.) and user ratings to suggest new books tailored to individual preferences.

 ## Directory Structure